 - The data has been unlawfully processed

-The right to restrict processing (GDPR Chapter 3 Article 18)
+The right to restrict processing (UK GDPR Chapter 3 Article 18)

 You can ask us to restrict the personal information we use about you where: